Alexis Vastine: Death

-On 9 March 2015, as part of a group of French sports stars participating in a reality TV show called Dropped, Vastine was one of 10 people who died when helicopters collided in mid-air during filming in northwestern Argentina.
-His 21-year-old sister Célie, also an amateur boxer, had been killed in a car accident in France just two months before.
+On 9 March 2015, as part of a group of French sports stars participating in a reality TV show called Dropped, Vastine was one of 10 people who died when two helicopters collided mid-air during filming near Villa Castelli in northwestern Argentina.
+His 21-year-old sister Célie, also an amateur boxer who won an Olympic medal, had been killed in a car accident in France just two months before.